Francis Crick: Eugenics

 Crick occasionally expressed his views on eugenics, usually in private letters.
 For example, Crick advocated a form of positive eugenics in which wealthy parents would be encouraged to have more children.
 He once remarked, "In the long run, it is unavoidable that society will begin to worry about the character of the next generation ...
 It is not a subject at the moment which we can tackle easily because people have so many religious beliefs and until we have a more uniform view of ourselves I think it would be risky to try and do anything in the way of eugenics ...
 I would be astonished if, in the next 100 or 200 years, society did not come round to the view that they would have to try to improve the next generation in some extent or one way or another."

-Sexual assault
+Sexual harassment

 Biologist Nancy Hopkins says when she was an undergraduate in the 1960s, Crick put his hands on her breasts during a lab visit.
 She described the incident: "Before I could rise and shake hands, he had zoomed across the room, stood behind me, put his hands on my breasts and said, 'What are you working on?'"